TheDiscorders/SelfRythm/README.md

 # Self Rythm Bot

-# USING SELFBOTS ARE AGAINST DISCORD TOF, THE USAGE OF A SELFBOT MAY RESULT IN A BAN OF YOUR ACCOUNT, WE ARE NOT RESPONSIBLE FOR ANY USAGE OF THE BOT
+# USING SELFBOTS ARE AGAINST DISCORD TOS, THE USAGE OF A SELFBOT MAY RESULT IN A BAN OF YOUR ACCOUNT, WE ARE NOT RESPONSIBLE FOR ANY USAGE OF THE BOT
 ## What is this shit ?

 This project is a **Self Rythm Bot** in **[Node JS](https://nodejs.org/)**.
 His purpose is to do the same actions as **[Rythm](https://rythmbot.co/)**  while being a selfbot.
 This has many advantages, for example you can use it on any servs you're in, even without permissions.